palominolabs/stackmob-senchatouch-sdk/README.md

 Installation
 -----

-1. Place the extension in your codebase (might we suggest as `ux/stackmob-senchatouch`).
+1. Place the extension in your codebase (might we suggest `ux/stackmob-senchatouch`).
 1. Tell `Ext.Loader` (in `app.js`) where to find the extension's namespace:
 ```javascript
 Ext.Loader.setConfig({